apocalyptech/ft-explorer/README.md

   be useful to at least be able to `Ctrl-F` while looking at an object and be able to search within the displayed text.
 I suspect that may be more work than I'm willing to put in, but it's a tempting thought...
+* While the initial loading time isn't awful -- *~10sec on my machine* -- it may not be a terrible idea to have a little "loading" dialog pop up during the initial load, to provide a bit of user feedback.
+Would only be able to update for the index loads and the tree population, but it'd be better than nothing.

 Some things which are absolutely not going to happen: